Paying for College

 Scholarships from off-campus sources may offer you additional gift-money resources, depending on your background and goals.
 Visit fastweb.com, which is a free service.
 Remember to avoid scholarship information sources which charge to match you with funding sources, since this is information you can easily find yourself.

-A payment plan through Nelnet Business Solutions and the Normandale Business Office lets you spread out payments rather than paying your tuition all at once.
+A payment plan through Nelnet Business Solutions and the Normandale Payments and Billing Office lets you spread out payments rather than paying your tuition all at once.
 There are participation fees, but no interest is charged.
 Visit the Payment Plans section for more information.

 Employee reimbursement for qualified college study is offered by many companies.
 Some even offer it for part-time employees.
 Be sure to contact your company's human resources office to determine if this benefit is available.